• Art magazine

 Wabi-Sabi-Beauty in every aspect of imperfection in nature

-Speaking of: Wabi-Sabi, is closely linked to purism in modern interior design in Zen Buddhism , it is a correspondence to the first of the Buddhist four noble truths, Dukkha.
+Speaking of which: Wabi-sabi, which is closely associated with purism in modern interior design and furnishing, is a Japanese aesthetic concept (the notion of the perception of beauty).
+Rooted in Zen Buddhism , it is a counterpart to the first of the Buddhist Four Noble Truths, dukkha.

-Wabi-Sabi is, transferred to numerous areas of life, the view or the thought of finding beauty in every aspect of imperfection in nature.
-It is about the aesthetics of things that are known as “imperfect, inconsistent and incomplete”.
+wabi-sabi is the view or idea of finding beauty in every aspect of imperfection in nature.
+It is concerned with the aesthetics of things known as "imperfect, impermanent, and incomplete."

 Wabi-Sabi is about the aesthetics of imperfect things